sanyakosivchuk/job_scraper_new/README.md

 DB_PASSWORD=your_database_password
 ```
 ### 2.Make sure to have scraper gem file cloned locally
-it should look like this:
+It should look like this:
 ```
-scraper-0.1.3.gem
+scraper-0.1.5.gem
 ```
 ### 3.Run gem install command
 ```